 The Hakata Old Town Walking Tour offers an immersive experience that traces the rich history and cultural heritage of Fukuoka.
 Visitors can explore charming townhouses, ancient temples, and revered shrines, gaining insights into the spiritual and cultural significance of the region.
 From savoring locally-sourced teas to marveling at the intricate architecture, this tour provides an unforgettable glimpse into the essence of Hakata’s past.

-More Evening Experiences in Fukuoka
+More Tickets in Fukuoka

 More Tour Reviews in Fukuoka